jfrog/JFrog-Cloud-Installers/AzureResourceManager/Artifactory/README.md

 ### Steps to upgrade Artifactory Version

-1. Login into Primary VM instance and sudo as root.
+1. Login into first member VM instance and sudo as root.
 Use the admin credentials provided in the install setup.
 Note: Use load balancer's NAT entries under Azure resources, to get the allocated NAT port for accessing the VM instance.

 2. Stop nginx and artifactory services.
     ```
-    service nginx stop
     service artifactory stop
     ```